swan-io/use-form/README.md

 ## More examples

-A full set of examples is available on [CodeSandbox](https://0jszi.csb.app/) or in the [`/website` directory](https://github.com/swan-io/react-ux-form/tree/main/website) project.
+A full set of examples is available on [the demo website](https://swan-io.github.io/react-ux-form) or in the [`/website` directory](https://github.com/swan-io/react-ux-form/tree/main/website) project.
 Just clone the repository, install its dependencies and start it!

 ## Acknowledgements